 - Expansion to Hunter and Coffs Harbour.

 Registration maintained under National Regulatory System for Community Housing.
 700 properties under management.
 New housing for older women in Woolloomooloo.
 First development application submitted for New Generation Boarding House.
 Change to Constitution to expand services to women with children.

 Significant focus on tenant engagement and needs of older women, to reflect the increase of older women in social housing.
 Relocation to larger premises.

-Establishment of Women's Homelessness Support Service, providing crisis and transitional housing for single women in South Western Sydney.
+Establishment of Homelessness Support Services, providing crisis and transitional housing for single women in South Western Sydney.

 30 years of service